 Custom ROM is an OS different from the stock firmware of your device.
 Custom ROMs are being prepared for almost Android devices, these ROMs prepared by community developers aim to expand features of device, improve performance, customized user interface or be able to experience newer Android versions beforehand.
 If you have been using low-end or midrange Xiaomi device for a long time, you must have encountered MIUI bugs.
 Lags in daily use, low FPS in games.
 Your device is already EOL (no more updates) so you just watch new features, and your low Android version doesn’t support next generation apps.
 That’s why you can get a much improved Xiaomi device experience with unlock bootloader and completing custom ROM installation.

-Note: Just press once instead of adding an account!
+Just press once instead of adding an Mi Account!
 If your device is up-to-date and still receiving updates (not EOL), your 1-week unlock period has begun.
 If you click that button continuously, your duration will increase to 2 – 4 weeks.

 How to Install Custom ROM?